How To Feed A Loon

 • To serve, slice the egg rolls in half, on the diagonal.
 Drizzle hot chili onto a platter and then place the cut rolls on the platter.
 Spoon some of the sour cream sauce over the top and sprinkle on chives.
 Serve at once.

-chili oil, 2 tbsp chives
+chili oil, 2 tablespoon chives

 Notes

 See the video near the top of the blog post for visual guidance.
-If you liked the video, please subscribe to our YouTube channel
+If you liked the video, please subscribe to our YouTube channel.

 If you don't want to slice the steak, you can substitute thinly sliced roast beef from the deli department at your supermarket.
 But, the thinly sliced steak delivers authentic taste and texture.